Skip to contents

 #> ..$ : chr [1:4] "Estimate" "Est.Error" "Q2.5" "Q97.5"

-# Fitted values and residuals can also be added to training data
+# Fitted values and residuals can be added directly to the training data

 augment(mod1)